Bradlykrip/LPSL/README.md

 <h2>Compiler Optimizations</h2>

-- [] Optimization of the Gyroaverage operator based on Hermite interpolation

 - [] HAMLET-an expression compiler/optimizer for the implementation of heuristics to minimize multiple-valued programmable logic arrays

 - [] Optimization and Evaluation of Disjunctive Queries